scalaz/scalaz/effect/README.md

  * **Concurrency**. `IO` has all the concurrency features of `Future`, and more, based on a clean fiber concurrency model designed to scale well past the limits of native threads.
 Unlike other effect monads, `IO`'s concurrency primitives do not leak threads.
  * **Interruptibility**.
 All concurrent computations can be interrupted, in a way that still guarantees resources are cleaned up safely, allowing you to write aggressively parallel code that doesn't waste valuable resources or bring down production servers.
  * **Resource Safety**. `IO` provides composable resource-safe primitives that ensure resources like threads, sockets, and file handles are not leaked, which allows you to build long-running, robust applications.
 These applications will not leak resources, even in the presence of errors or interruption.
- * **Immutability**. `IO`, like Scala's immutable collection types, is an immutable scalaz.data structure.
+ * **Immutability**. `IO`, like Scala's immutable collection types, is an immutable data structure.
 All `IO` methods and functions return new `IO` values.
 This lets you reason about `IO` values the same way you reason about immutable collections.
  * **Reification**. `IO` reifies programs.
-In non-functional Scala programming, you cannot pass programs around or store them in scalaz.data structures, because programs are not values.
+In non-functional Scala programming, you cannot pass programs around or store them in data structures, because programs are not values.
 But `IO` turns your programs into ordinary values, and lets you pass them around and compose them with ease.
  * **Performance**.
 Although simple, synchronous `IO` programs tend to be slower than the equivalent imperative Scala, `IO` is extremely fast given all the expressive features and strong guarantees it provides.
 Ordinary imperative Scala could not match this level of expressivity and performance without tedious, error-prone boilerplate that no one would write in real-life.

 While functional programmers *must* use `IO` (or something like it) to represent effects, nearly all programmers will find the features of `IO` help them build scalable, performant, concurrent, and leak-free applications faster and with stronger correctness guarantees than legacy techniques allow.